Principles of the Bow Drill

 Also see this blogpost article "A Year of Bow Drill Experimenting" going into more detail about various alternative techniques.

 - the cord - string broke too easily; other cords were too stretchy.
-Flax cord is now my recommendation for learning.
+Flax cord is my recommendation for learning.

-- connecting the drill to the cord - I found that with one loop\twist, the drill kept slipping so I went for 2 which worked a lot better.
-I have also used the Egyptian method with thinner cord which wraps the cord multiple times around the drill and works well.
+- connecting the drill to the cord - I found that with one loop\twist, the drill kept slipping so I went for 2-3 which worked a lot better.

-- tinder - since I was also learning about starting fires with tinder, this took a few experiments too!
+- tinder - since I was also learning about starting fires with tinder, this took a few experiments !
 When I had got to the point where I could create an ember, I found that I couldn't light the tinder!
 My preference for a tinder nest is bone dry dead grass or bone dry dead bracken, with fluffy willowherb seed heads inside to extend the ember.

 - and of course knowing how to build a fire and keep a fire lit helps!